Frequently Asked Questions

 Answer: While many of the projects require construction skills, frequently camps and schools need help in campus landscape and maintenance, painting, kitchen work, snack bars, lodge and dorm clean up, office work, etc. Even construction jobs can use unskilled people to act as “gofer,” to clean up and to assist those who have skills.

-How many hours must I work per day/week?
+How many hours must ROAMers work per day/week?

 lf I only work 4 days, what is expected of me Friday, Saturday and Sunday?

 Answer: It’s your chance to do whatever you want to do.
-The Team Leader or host will have suggestions for places of interest to visit in the area including the location of Wal-Mart!
+The Team Leader or host will have suggestions for places of interest to visit in the area including the location of shopping/grocery stores nearby.

 What is the expected length of time to work on a project?

 Answer: Projects are usually for 3 weeks beginning the first Monday of the month.
-In months where holidays fall on the first Monday work generally starts the second Monday.
+In months where holidays fall on the first Monday work generally starts on Tuesday or the second Monday.
 The project will end on Thursday of the 3rd week of work.
+However, the host may also approve other schedules for different start dates and lengths of time if the ROAMers requests a different schedule.

 What types of projects are available?

-Answer: ROAM projects are divided into three categories: 1) District Camps, 2) Churches and 3) Special Projects (Compassionate ministry centers and disaster relief)
+Answer: ROAM projects are divided into three categories: 1) District Camps 2) Churches/Schools 3) Special Projects

 Must I pay a fee to work on a project?